 More so than ever before, it is about what other people perceive of that person’s character.
 And like it or not, perception can be manipulated by publication, and if that consists of a bunch of lies, well that is the new reality.

 The internet is the greatest human invention of the age.
 It has become a defining force that binds the planet.
 In two short decades, ordinary people have assumed publication power beyond the dreams of the most powerful kings.
 Eighty percent of the population of North America are on the internet, sixty-eight percent of Australia and sixty-three percent of Europe.

 In 2012, users went past two point four billion.

-And all of those 2.4 billion people now have access to everything on the internet, at any time.
+And all of those 2.4 billion people now have access to information on everything, at any time.
 Any person can search for whatever they like without opening a book, asking a professor or leaving their front door.
 Then they can publish whatever to whoever whenever.
 So while the Fourth Estate engage lawyers to vet their material before it is broadcast on television or written in newspapers, on the internet, this just doesn’t happen.

 The web is an information jungle and this means a defamation minefield.
 And who is it a minefield for?

 Well, the internet opens up a whole array of potential new defamation defendants: Internet Service Providers, search engine operators, chatroom organisers, and strange and obsessive people whose opinions would not have otherwise seen the light of day.